mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 #### Kafka Configuration

-If you select the Kafka Consumer, the service will create a Kafka Client to produce messages into the topics related to the PR Updates you setup in the _Systems of Record_ section.
+If you select the Kafka Consumer, the service will create a Kafka Client to produce messages into the topics related to the PR Updates you setup.

 :::tip
 When Kafka is selected as producer for the Projection Storer service, **it is possible to provide most of the Kafka Producer